 \paragraph{New Contributions Compared to \cite{lommen2022AutomaticComplexityAnalysis,lommen2023TargetingCompletenessUsing}:}

-As mentioned, the current paper is based on our previous conference papers \cite{lommen2022AutomaticComplexityAnalysis,lommen2023TargetingCompletenessUsing}, and it extends them by the following novel contributions: \begin{itemize} \item We develop a unified framework to integrate complete methods for both runtime and size bounds into a general approach for full integer programs.
-In particular, we also present a new algorithm in \Cref{sect:completenessLoops} to compute both runtime and size bounds for loops. \item We developed numerous improvements concerning the formalization and presentation of our contributions throughout the paper. \item As defined in \Cref{sect:Runtime Bounds for PRS-Loops}, we now also consider bounds with logarithms and maxima, which allows us to express tighter runtime and size bounds. \item In addition to polynomial bounds, we can now also compute \emph{logarithmic} runtime bounds for prs-loops (see \Cref{lem:complexity_logarithmic}).
-As sketched in our introductory example, this also leads to improved size bounds (see \Cref{exa:sizeboundLoop} in \Cref{sect:loops_size_bounds}). \item In \Cref{sect:Runtime Bounds for PRS-Loops}, we extend our procedure for the computation of runtime bounds to so-called \emph{unsolvable loops} \cite{amrollahi2022SolvingInvariantGeneration}.
+As mentioned, the current paper is based on our previous conference papers \cite{lommen2022AutomaticComplexityAnalysis,lommen2023TargetingCompletenessUsing}, and it extends them by the following new contributions: \begin{itemize} \item We develop a unified framework to integrate complete methods for both runtime and size bounds into a general approach for integer programs.
+In particular, in \Cref{sect:completenessLoops} we also present a new algorithm to compute both runtime and size bounds for loops. \item We develop numerous improvements concerning the formalization and presentation of our contributions throughout the paper. \item As defined in \Cref{sect:Runtime Bounds for PRS-Loops}, we now also consider bounds with logarithms and maxima, which allows us to express tighter runtime and size bounds. \item In addition to polynomial bounds, we can now also compute \emph{logarithmic} runtime bounds for \emph{prs}-loops (see \Cref{lem:complexity_logarithmic}).
+As sketched in the introductory example, this also leads to improved size bounds (see \Cref{exa:sizeboundLoop} in \Cref{sect:loops_size_bounds}). \item In \Cref{sect:Runtime Bounds for PRS-Loops}, we extend the procedure for the computation of runtime bounds to \emph{unsolvable loops} \cite{amrollahi2022SolvingInvariantGeneration}.
 For these loops, it is often not clear how to infer closed forms for each variable individually.
-However, for our runtime bound procedure it is enough to find closed forms for the guard of the loop.
-We introduce a preprocessing step which makes use of this observation in order to handle certain unsolvable loops as well. \item In \Cref{sect:Size Bounds for Integer Programs}, we extend our complete approach for size bounds to handle multiple commuting loops, i.e., loops for which the order of execution is irrelevant. \item We give the proofs of central contributions (\Cref{lem:correctness_chaining}, \ref{lem:complexity}, and \ref{lem:complexity_logarithmic}, and \Cref{thm:completeness,thm:completeness_integer_programs}) in the paper, and all remaining proofs can be found in the appendix. \item We extend and improve the implementation of our complexity analysis tool \tool{KoAT}. \end{itemize}
+However, for the runtime bound procedure it is enough to find closed forms for the guard of the loop.
+We introduce a preprocessing step which makes use of this observation in order to handle certain unsolvable loops as well. \item In \Cref{sect:Size Bounds for Integer Programs}, we extend the complete approach for size bounds to handle multiple commuting loops, i.e., loops for which the order of execution is irrelevant. \item We give the proofs of central contributions (\Cref{lem:correctness_chaining}, \ref{lem:complexity}, and \ref{lem:complexity_logarithmic}, and \Cref{thm:completeness,thm:completeness_integer_programs}) in the paper, and all remaining proofs can be found in the appendix. \item We extend and improve the implementation of the complexity analysis tool \tool{KoAT} (see \Cref{sect:conclusion}). \end{itemize}